 The building is being designed by Ruetschle Architects, a member of the Dayton Design Collaborative, working in conjunction with Group 4 Architects who bring nationwide library design experience to the project.
 Shook Construction is providing construction management services.

-Construction is anticipated to begin in the fourth quarter of 2015 and be completed by the end of 2016.
+Construction is anticipated to be completed by the end of October 2016, with a grand opening in mid-November.
 The project is part of the Libraries for a Smarter Future system-wide facilities upgrade, made possible by strong voter support of a bond issue in 2012.

 The new expanded Library floor plan will create distinct spaces for adults, teens, and children.
 It will include the addition of group study rooms, a large meeting room, and a flexible program space for Library programs and use by community partners.
 Also, the architects are exploring options for improved access and egress, including the possibility of a lane connecting the Library and school campus with Scott Avenue.